Guide to Investing in Williamsburg, VA

 Neighborhoods

 Each Williamsburg neighborhood will offer residents different amenities and experiences.
 That means that each neighborhood will also draw a different type of resident.
 Young, single professionals may prefer one community, whereas a family may look for something different.
+Here are some communities to consider when picking a neighborhood to invest in:

 • Ford’s Colony: This was one of Williamsburg’s most popular neighborhoods from July 2019 - July 2020 based on home sales.
 It is an affluent, gated community with several golf courses, tennis courts, swimming pools, trails, and a country club.
 Residents can make a quick drive to downtown Williamsburg for shopping and dining.